Perspective | The Suez logjam shows how fragile our global trade system is

 In 2013, author Rose George embarked on the container ship Maersk Kendal — much smaller than Ever Given — to learn about the maritime industry.
 In her book “Ninety Percent of Everything: Inside Shipping, the Invisible Industry That Puts Clothes on Your Back, Gas in Your Car, and Food on Your Plate,” she discussed the transit.
 “Our passage feels so stately and secure through the canal,” she wrote.
 “It seems that mishap is impossible.
 Wrong, says the captain.”
 These prophetic words highlight the necessary danger of maritime transportation to the world.

-The grounding of the Ever Given has graphically shown the world, once again, how vital the maritime supply chain is to not just those receiving the goods from a particular vessel, but to everyone — and how easily a disruption that occur that affects us all.
+The grounding of the Ever Given has graphically shown the world, once again, how vital the maritime supply chain is to not just those receiving the goods from a particular vessel, but to everyone — and how easily a disruption can occur that affects us all.